 The Ainslie School Parents & Citizen’s Association (P&C) comprises parents, carers and friends of the school.
 All parents and carers of Ainslie School children are automatically members of the P&C Association and are encouraged to participate in our many and varied events and activities.

-The function of the P&C is to promote parent participation and to enable parents to contribute to the school and to ACT public schooling.
-We provide a focal point for parents and carers and school discussion and feedback.
+The function of the Ainslie School P&C is to promote parent/carer participation and to enable parents/carers to contribute to the school and ACT public schooling.
+The P&C provides a focal point for school families, and school discussion and feedback.

 - provide a link between the School Board, parents, carers and the school.